-UK PM May: I won’t agree on a Brexit deal ‘at any cost’
+UK’s May: I won’t agree on a Brexit deal ‘at any cost’

 With Britain due to leave the EU on March 29, May is running out of time to find an agreement that is acceptable both to her divided Conservative government and to fellow EU nations.

-Chief EU negotiator Michel Barnier said the two negotiating teams are not yet close to an agreement.
+Chief EU negotiator Michel Barnier said the two negotiating teams are not yet close to agreement.

-He told Belgian broadcaster RTBF that “there is still a real point of divergence on the way of guaranteeing peace in Ireland, that there are no borders in Ireland, while protecting the integrity of the single market.”
+Earlier, he told Belgian broadcaster RTBF that “there is still a real point of divergence on the way of guaranteeing peace in Ireland, that there are no borders in Ireland, while protecting the integrity of the single market.”